Madfarm/AWS-sandbox/module9/MigrationStrategies.md

 ## Replatforming - lift tinker and shift
 rehosting still -  no changing core code but you might make some optimizations like MySQl -> RDS or upgrade to Aurora

+## Retiring
+ending some applications that you are no longer using